Biography of John Logie Baird

 John Logie Baird

-John Logie Baird (1888-1946) was an inventor and pioneer of television who studied at the University in 1914.
+John Logie Baird (1888-1946) was an inventor and pioneer of television who studied Engineering at the University of Glasgow in the session 1914-1915.

-Baird achieved fame for his work developing television, giving the world's first demonstration of a practical system in 1926.
-In 1928 the Baird Television Development Co made the first transatlantic television transmission.
+Baird achieved fame for his work developing television, giving the world's first demonstration of a practical system in front of members of the Royal Institution on 26 Jan 1926.
+In 1928 the Baird Television Development Co made the first transatlantic television transmission, and during the 1930s and 1940s succeeded in developing colour television.